A Maryland suburb known for a slaveholding past confronts its racist present

 Now Pittman — whose ancestors were enslavers in Anne Arundel, and who grew up on a farm where sharecroppers worked the land — is pushing for police body cameras and planning an office dedicated to racial justice and health equity.
 This summer, he attended Black Lives Matter protests, including one at Tick Neck Park in Pasadena organized by Shelyia Brown, 20, who encouraged her peers to talk about their experiences with racism growing up.

-Terry Keemer, Jordan’s father, was there along with his wife, Nichole, and a White friend who attended Chesapeake High School with him decades earlier.
+Terry Keemer Jr., Jordan’s father, was there along with his wife, Nichole, and a White friend who attended Chesapeake High School with him decades earlier.

 Nicholaus R. Kipke, a Republican lawmaker from Anne Arundel who is minority leader in the House of Delegates, also attended.
 He, too, graduated from Chesapeake.
 But his reality was far different.

-And there was Pamela Jackson, with her 26-year-old son, Marcus Dentley.
+And there was Pamela Jackson with her 26-year-old son, Marcus Dentley.
 Their family were the first Black people to move to their Pasadena neighborhood 15 years ago.

 “I have two sons, and I always have a concern when they leave the house,” Jackson said, explaining why she stayed at the protest despite a drenching summer rainstorm.
 “It’s important that Blacks are heard, and it’s even more important for us to be heard in certain neighborhoods.”